-6.2.3.
-The Certificate of Pedigree shall contain the same information as Rhineland registration papers.
+6.2.2 Certificate of Pedigree

-- 6.2.4.
-There is no time limit with respect to the issuing of Certificates of Pedigree. - 6.2.5.
-Horses with a Certificate of Pedigree generally cannot be entered into the Rhineland breeding program; however, horses with Certificates of Pedigree may receive full registration papers and enter the Rhineland breeding program in circumstances where both parents of such horses subsequently become approved for breeding. - 6.2.6.
-Horses with a Certificate of Pedigree are generally eligible to participate in the Rhineland's awards programs.
+- 6.2.2.1 Foals Eligible for Certificate of Pedigree In the event that a foal is not otherwise eligible for Rhineland registration or Rhineland Annex Papers, a Certificate of Pedigree may be issued to the foal that is either (i) sired by an Approved Stallion or a Licensed Stallion or (ii) out of an Approved Mare. - 6.2.2.2 Parent verification of the foal through DNA typing is not required but is highly recommended, particularly for fillies as a means of permanent and unequivocal identification of the horse. - 6.2.2.3 The Certificate of Pedigree shall contain the same information as Rhineland registration papers. - 6.2.2.4 There is no time limit with respect to the issuing of Certificates of Pedigree. - 6.2.2.5 Horses with a Certificate of Pedigree cannot be entered into the Rhineland breeding program; however, horses with Certificates of Pedigree may receive full registration papers and enter the Rhineland breeding program in circumstances where both parents of such horses subsequently become approved for breeding. - 6.2.2.6 Horses with a Certificate of Pedigree are generally eligible to participate in the Rhineland awards programs. - 6.2.2.7 Horses with a Certificate of Pedigree will not be branded.

+6.3 Application for registration

-- 6.3.
-Application for Registration - 6.3.1.
-The application for either Rhineland registration papers or a Certificate of Pedigree must contain the following information supplied by the breeder or owner of the foal: - a) three requested names for the foal; - b) name and registration number of the foal's dam (where known); - c) name and registration number of the sire; - d) name and address of the breeder of the foal; - e) date of birth, sex, color and markings of the foal; - f) signature of the breeder of the foal; - g) payment of all appropriate fees.
+- 6.3.1 The application for either Rhineland foal registration or a Certificate of Pedigree must contain the following information supplied by the breeder of the foal: - a) Three requested names for the foal

+- b) Name and registration number of the foal's dam - c) Name and registration number of the sire - d) Name and address of the breeder of the foal - e) date of birth, sex color and markings of the foal - f) Signature of the breeder of the foal - g) Payment of all appropriate fees

-Foal registration materials will be sent to the foal owner after payment of the fees.
+Foal registration materials will be sent to the foal owner after payment of the fees for Mexico

-- 6.3.2.
-Registration papers should generally only be issued in the year of birth, but no later than the end of the yearling year. - 6.4.
-Registration Papers - 6.4.1.
+6.3.2 Registration papers should generally only be issued in the year of birth, but no later than the end of the yearling year.
+In exceptional circumstances, older horses may be registered at the discretion of the AHS.

+6.4.
+Registration Papers

+- 6.4.1.
 Official Documents of the AHS Registration papers and Certificates of Pedigree are official documents of the AHS concerning the ancestry of a horse.
 Such official documents are issued to the owner of the horse, but remain the property of the AHS at all times. - 6.4.2.
 Content of Registration Papers Registration papers shall contain the following information: - a) The name and address of The American Rhineland Studbook; - b) Date and place issued; - c) Universal Equine Life Number (i.e. Registration Number); - d) Embossed seal of the Rhineland Studbook; - e) Signature of the Studbook Keeper; - f) Names and addresses of the breeder and of the owner(s); - g) Date of birth, sex, color, markings, and the foal brand; - h) Four generations of ancestors; - i) Entry of the parents and their ancestors into the breeding program; and - j) Results of the performance tests of the sire, the sire's sire, and the dam's sire. - k) Other information as shall be deemed appropriate or desirable by the Board on recommendation from the Mare and Stallion Committee - 6.4.3.
 Registration Number Each horse shall be allocated a 15-digit Universal Equine Life Number (UELN) when it is registered by the AHS and shall follow the horse for life.
 The UELN is composed as follows: - (i) For Rhineland horses foaled in the United States: